Effanuel/BitMEX-scaled-orders/README.md

 <img src="assets/interface_range_tool.png">
 </p>

-# BitMEX trading tool
+# BitMEX scaled orders tool

-This project is a trading tool based on **BitMEX API** to help you place orders in a range ( It can also be used to overcome the overload feature on the website (although sometimes API's also get suspended due to high load).
+This project is a trading tool based on **BitMEX API** to help you place orders in a range (It can also be used to overcome the overload feature on the website (although sometimes API's also get suspended due to high load)).

 ### Current Features

-- Place up to 30 orders in a range at once;
+- Place up to 30 orders in a range at once;*(small order sizes will cause a **spam warning**)*
 - **Uniform, Normal, Positive or Negative** order placing distributions; (see [Distributions](#distributions) section);
-- Get current price *(it is based on the lastest ask price)*
+- Show current price _(it is based on the latest ask price)_

 ### Built With